 I started going to Japan in around 1990 and have been virtually every year since.
 Araki for example has explored more ideas in book publishing and exhibiting than any other photographer I know, and I was particularly struck by his Banquet book in the mid 90’s.
 They also have made some of the best designed and printed photo books since the war.

-Yes we have in my studio a Canon IPF8300 inkjet printer, and all new production is done on this.
+Yes we have in my studio a Canon ipf8300 pigment printer, and all new production is done on this.
 This is great news as we are able to control the quality of printing very carefully.
 I also very much like the fact that these new pigment ink prints are ten times more archival than a traditional c-print.

 This show is toured Europe and featured all my collections and my new Luxury project.
-The collections range between Saddam Hussein watches to recent British documentary photographs from other British photographers.
+The collections range between Saddam Hussein watches to recent British documentary photographs by other British photographers.

 Yes , that’s true.
 I firmly believe that the photobook is still an underestimated asset in the cultural history of photography.
 Speaking as a photographer it is the one vehicle for photography that has influenced, not just me, but many photographers in a very big way.
 Finally in this last decade, there has been a strong revival of interest in the photobook.
 I have worked with Gerry Badger on Vol 3 of the History of the Photobook, recently published by Phaidon.